Core Idea

 • Craik, Kenneth J.W.
 (1943).
 The Nature of Explanation.
 Cambridge University Press.

-• Original formulation of mental models: mind constructs “small-scale models” of reality to anticipate events
+• Original formulation of mental models: mind constructs “small-scale models” of reality

 • Argyris, Chris & Schön, Donald A. (1978).
 Organizational Learning: A Theory of Action Perspective.
 Addison-Wesley.